 Milliman, Inc. (Milliman) has been contracted by the State of Nevada to perform actuarial and economic analyses of the impact of a Section 1332 waiver and provide an actuarial certification that the waiver complies with federal guardrail requirements.
 The State of Nevada is seeking a 1332 waiver to obtain pass-through funding (PTF) related to the establishment of the Nevada Market Stabilization Program (NMSP) that includes the operation of a Public Option (PO) program on the Silver State Health Insurance Exchange (the Exchange) beginning in 2026 and a reinsurance program for the individual market beginning in 2027.
+Nevada's Section 1332 waiver application seeks to waive section 1312(c)(1) of the ACA in order to establish a state-based and state-administered reinsurance program.
+Section 1312(c)(1) requires "all enrollees in all health plans . . . offered by [an] issuer in the individual market . . . to be members of a single risk pool."
+The application calls for waiving the single risk pool requirement to the extent it would otherwise require excluding expected state reinsurance payments when establishing the market-wide index rate.
+A lower index rate will result in lower premiums for Nevada's second lowest cost silver plan (SLCSP) premium, resulting in a reduction in the overall PTCs that the federal government is obligated to pay for subsidy-eligible consumers in Nevada.

 The legislation that establishes a PO and grants authority for establishment of a reinsurance program was introduced through Nevada Senate Bill 420 as passed during the 2021 State Legislative Session (SB420) and is described in more detail in Section II of this report.
 The State of Nevada's Division of Health Care Financing and Policy (DHCFP) and Department of Health and Human Services (DHHS) issued guidance that clarifies the methodologies and assumptions the state intends to use when implementing the legislated premium reduction targets.

 Based on Section 2 of SB420, which can be found in Appendix B, the stated purpose of the PO is to lower individual market health insurance premiums and consumer out-of-pocket premium costs, improve access to health care, reduce disparities in health care access and outcomes, and improve the availability of coverage for residents of rural areas.
 Furthermore, the PO plan offerings, hereafter referred to as Battle Born State Plans (BBSPs), are expected to provide the opportunity for some Nevadans to obtain a lower-priced product through reduced provider reimbursement, reduced issuer administrative expenses, and value-based purchasing initiatives designed to drive efficiency in utilization.
 With lower gross premiums, it is likely that a BBSP will become the benchmark plan in all rating areas in Nevada, thereby lowering federal outlays for premium subsidies, which then become available to the State of Nevada as PTF under the Section 1332 waiver.
-Where a BBSP does not become the SLCS, it is expected that the introduction of these lower cost plans will increase competition such that standard QHPs, or individual market plans that are not BBSPs, are lower than they otherwise would be, thereby reducing federal subsidies and generating PTF.
+Where a BBSP does not become the SLCS,1 it is expected that the introduction of these lower cost plans will increase competition such that standard QHPs, or individual market plans that are not BBSPs, are lower than they otherwise would be, thereby reducing federal subsidies and generating PTF.
 Therefore, the PTF under the Section 1332 waiver is not expected to rely on having at least two BBSPs in each rating area or on a BBSP being the SLCS.